Cinnamon Swirl Sourdough Bread Recipe: No Stress, No Leaks

 Pick up your dough log and plop it into the banneton, seam-side up.

 A silicone batard-shaped banneton would be ideal if you’re worried about any cinnamon sugar leaking during the cold proof.
-But since I didn’t have one, I used my wood pulp banneton lined with a thin towel, and it worked out well.
+Since I didn’t have one, I used my wood pulp banneton lined with a thin towel, and it worked out well.

 You can flour the dish towel if you want, but you don’t have to.
 The dough peels off easily without it.

 Try not to mess with the dough too much here.
-Just make sure the seams are sealed, and if there’s a spot that’s not, gently pinch it shut being careful not to mess up that swirl!
+Just make sure the seams are sealed.
+If there’s a spot that isn’t, gently pinch it shut, being careful not to mess up that swirl!

-Cover it with the extra dish towel and put it in the fridge overnight.
+Cover it with an extra dish towel and put it in the fridge overnight.
 Anywhere from 8 hours to 4 days works, but overnight is best.

-The next day (or at least 8 hours later), preheat your oven to 450°F (230°C) with your Dutch oven or bread dome inside to heat up.
+The next day (or after at least 8 hours in the fridge), preheat your oven to 450°F (230°C) with your Dutch oven or bread dome inside.

 Flip the dough onto a piece of parchment paper.
 I’d normally use a bread sling, but on cinnamon swirl loaves, I stick with parchment paper for easier cleanup in case any filling leaks out.

-Even though I’m confident after baking this recipe successfully a few times, I’d still recommend using parchment paper if this is your first go.
+Even after baking this recipe successfully a few times, I still reach for parchment here, and I especially recommend it if this is your first go.
 Better safe than sorry!

 Score the top of your dough on a diagonal using a curved razor blade.
 The curve helps the blade glide through the dough at an angle, which helps it expand beautifully in the oven.
 You can also score straight down to prevent an ear from forming if you prefer.

-If you want a more dramatic ear (the raised edge), you can go back over the score and lightly score just under the surface all the way down.
+If you want a more dramatic ear (the raised edge), you can go back over the score and lightly skim just under the surface along the full length.

 Bake your loaf for 30 minutes with the lid on.